Back to Blogarticle

-A System That Doesn’t Deliver
+A System That Does Not Deliver

 Across the world, momentum in the creative economy is expanding.
 Policies are being developed, frameworks adopted, and ambitions clearly articulated.
-Yet, outcomes remain limited.
+Yet outcomes remain limited.

 What we see instead is a consistent pattern: fragmented implementation, weak coordination, and limited translation of policy into practice.
-Creative enterprises struggle to scale, IP systems underperform, and trade and investment opportunities remain largely underutilized.
+Creative enterprises struggle to scale, IP systems underperform, and trade and investment opportunities remain largely underutilised.

 The Blind Spot

 Governance discussions tend to focus on what is visible: ministries, laws, and funding.
-But they rarely address how the system functions.
+But they rarely address how the system actually functions.
 This is the blind spot.

 Intermediaries as System Infrastructure